manparvesh/SIM/readme.txt

 4. Better planning of the operation schedule
 	-> A calendar widget is displayed that shows different dates related to different users to help with their tasks and plan ahead for the same
+	-> A warehosue manager can see if there are any orders that are planned to be sent or received and their estimated dates so that they can be on time.
+They can also check if any orders are late.

 5. Restocking between warehouses
  	-> In the end of every month, one can opt to re-arrange the stocks between different warehouses, based on their sales etc.